 Who regulates sports betting in Nevada?

 Two agencies oversee the Nevada sports betting sector.
 The Nevada Gaming Commission and the Nevada Gaming Control Board are these entities.
-The Board is made up of three members who are responsible for enforcing gaming laws and regulations as well as making licence recommendations to the Commission.
+The Board is made up of three members who are responsible for enforcing gaming laws and regulations as well as making license recommendations to the Commission.

 The Commission is made up of five members who are appointed by the governor of the state.
-These members carry out the Board’s decisions and have the final word on all licencing issues.
+These members carry out the Board’s decisions and have the final word on all licensing issues.
 The Commission also considers whether the Board’s recommendations for operator fines be implemented.

 Legal Sportsbooks in Nevada – Where to bet on sports

-As you might expect, there are a lot of sportsbooks in Nevada, with the vast majority of casinos having at least one on the premises.
+As you might expect, there are a lot of sportsbooks in Nevada, with the vast majority of casinos have at least one on the premises.
 These can range in size from big operations with massive screens to little kiosks that look like ATMs.

 The state is home to the majority of the sports betting industry’s main participants, with many of them operating sportsbooks in numerous casinos, with an understandable focus on those in Las Vegas.